hipe/tmx/lib/skylab/git-viz/doc/issues/031-the-plugin-narrative.md

 ## :#storypoint-60

-this method will yield the conduit of every plugin that listens to the channel (first argument), or if no block is given it will call the appropriate callback method for that channel along with any (non-block) args that were passed to this selfsame method call.
+this method will yield the symbolic name of every plugin that listens to the channel (first argument), or if no block is given it will call the appropriate callback method for that channel along with any (non-block) args that were passed to this selfsame method call.